ProcyonisComputing/ProcyoLang/SECURITY.md

 | Alpha 1       | :x:                               |

 ## Support
-If you have any questions or need help with the project, please don't hesitate to reach out via Gautham's profile or Procyonis Software's page.
+If you have any questions or need help with the project, please don't hesitate to reach out via Gautham's profile or Procyonis Software page.